-Diet mistakes can be divided into two categories – cognitive and contentual.
+Diet mistakes can be divided into two categories – cognitive and qualitative.

-Since the development of healthy food relationship is a precondition for a healthy diet, I'll start with mistakes related to thinking about food and diet.
+Since the development of healthy relationship with food is a precondition for a healthy diet, I'll start with mistakes related to thinking about food and diet.

 First of all, I believe we expect too much from diet.
 We consider food to be a medicine, and we get disappointed when it doesn't solve our problems.
 Food is the best known prevention, but it's not a cure.